polettix/ETOOBUSY/_posts/2020-04-08-autobiographical-numbers.md

 which we will use for iterating different alternatives *inside* the iterator function.

-At each step, we will set the specific slot to a hash that has one single choice among the candidates (line 17).
+At each step, we will first of all restore the status as in the beginning (line 17, to *undo* any pruning that was attempted in the previous step), then set the specific slot to a hash that has one single choice among the candidates (line 18).

 # Curious?